Course Name: Ledgemont Country Club

 Designer: Alfred Tull (1949)

 History: Historically known as the Jewish club of Providence, Ledgemont opened in 1924 in West Warwick, RI as Ledgemont-Valley Country Club but moved to its current location in 1949 to accommodate more members.
 Despite being in Massachusetts, Ledgement is a member of the RIGA and has hosted several state tournaments including the R.I.
 Amateur and R.I.
 Open.

 Conditions: 8/10, Ledgemont is always in very good shape with speedy greens, pristine teeboxes and fairways, and thick rough.

 Value: N/A, This is a private golf course.

 Yellow 74 5069 69.9 121

-General Comments: With a large fast putting green and a grass range, the practice facilities on this course are very solid.
-The clubhouse is picturesque and looks majestic on two approach shots.
-Pace of play is generally very good on this course, as there are not many members.
+General Comments: With a large practice green and grass range, the practice facilities at Ledgemont are very solid.
+The clubhouse is picturesque and looks majestic on several approach shots.
+Pace of play is generally very strong here.